-Whether you set it up on a fire escape or in a private backyard, a simple lawn chair is one of those things that can make all the difference on a warm day.
-And seeing as fire escapes and private yards (and roofs and stoops) may be the only outdoor spaces we’ll really be able to enjoy over the next several months, you might be thinking of investing in a new outdoor chair to make them that much more comfortable.
-Because nothing’s worse than shelling out for a chair that’s too heavy or rips on the first try, we asked 14 people who spend a lot of time sitting in chairs outdoors — including soccer moms and dads, campers, and other outdoorsy folk (who’d normally be getting a lot of mileage out of theirs right now) — about the ones they love to park their derrieres in.
-Read on for their 11 favorites, which include chairs that rock back and forth, cradle you in “zero gravity,” and are designed to collapse down to fit into a tote bag — making them all the easier to pull through a window and onto fire escape on that next sunny day.
-(Or to shuttle to your nearest park, once it’s safe to really settle in at them again.)
+Whether you set it up on a fire escape, in a private backyard, on a camping trip, or at the park, a simple lawn chair is one of those things that can make all the difference on a warm day.
+Given that spring is here again (and that outdoor activities remain by far the safest recreation during the pandemic), you might be thinking of investing in a new chair to make your time outdoors that much more comfortable.
+Because nothing’s worse than shelling out for a chair that’s too heavy or rips on the first try, we asked 17 people who spend a lot of time sitting in chairs outdoors — including soccer moms and dads, campers, and other outdoorsy folk — about the ones they love to park their derrieres in.
+Read on for their favorites, which include chairs that rock back and forth, cradle you in “zero gravity,” and are designed to collapse down to fit into a tote bag.

 Best overall outdoor chair